 If the Barring Exemption for Emergency Call Information IE is included in the Served Cell Information IE in the F1 SETUP REQUEST message, the gNB-CU may store the information and consider the indicated cell allows emergency bearer services for UEs who would otherwise consider the cell as barred as specified in TS 38.304 [24].

+If the UL WUS Configuration Information IE is included in the Served Cell Information IE in the F1 SETUP REQUEST message, the gNB-CU shall, if supported, use this information for coordination of on-demand SIB1 transmission for network energy saving as specified in TS 38.300 [6].